cortside/guidelines/scrum/user-stories.md

   * Usually, criteria composed using this form look like a simple bullet list
 * custom formats
   * Most user stories can be covered with two formats mentioned above.
 However, you can invent your own acceptance criteria given they serve their purposes, are written clearly in plain English, and can’t be misinterpreted.
 Some teams even use plain text.

+## 7 Tips for Writing Acceptance Criteria:
+* Each product backlog item or user story should have at least one acceptance criteria.
+Hey, don’t take writing acceptance criteria lightly or think of skipping it.
+* Acceptance Criteria is written before implementation – this is obvious yet frequently missed by teams.
+Write acceptance criteria after the implementation and miss the benefits.
+* Each acceptance criterion is independently testable.
+Why shouldn’t it be?
+* Acceptance criteria must have a clear Pass / Fail result.
+Write complex and long sentences at your own risk.
+* It focuses on the end result – What.
+Not the solution approach – How.
+* Include functional as well as non-functional criteria – when relevant.
+* Team members write acceptance criteria and the Product Owner verifies it.
+It confirms the PO and the team have shared understanding of the user story.

 ## Examples